Marcin-Chudzik/Django_Blog/README.md

 # Blog App

-Project was separated from other repository which contains too many projects.<br>
-That's why is only few commits here.
-Please don't think i copy or steal it.

 This app is a simple example of a personal Blog, built in Python/Django.
 Main functionalities in the project:
 - adding / removing posts